brendanporter/duck/readme.md

 Goals
 ---

-- In-place replacement for terminal `ping` command
+- Be a better, in-place replacement for terminal `ping` command
 - Capture high latency events in the background and make them clear on review